31/03 6:30 PM

 bundesliga

-Union Berlin: From East German also-rans to Bundesliga leaders
+Union Berlin: From East German also-rans to the UEFA Champions League

-From the basement of German football to its very summit: Union Berlin became Bundesliga table toppers for the first time in their history on Matchday 6 of the 2022/23 campaign - and are back level with leaders Bayern Munich after 21 matches.
+From the basement of German football to its very summit: Union Berlin became Bundesliga table toppers for the first time in their history on Matchday 6 in 2022/23 and will play in the UEFA Champions League this season following a remarkable campaign.

-It was the first time Union had placed first in a top tier since 1970, when they led the DDR-Oberliga - which represented the peak of East Germany's footballing pyramid.
+The 2022/23 campaign saw Union place first in a top tier since 1970, when they led the DDR-Oberliga - which represented the peak of East Germany's footballing pyramid.
+And they eventually went on to secure a top-four finish, which will see them compete in Europe's premier club competition for the very first time across the 2023/24 season.

-Even back then it was a surprise to be stationed so high.
+Even back in 1970 it was a surprise to be stationed so high.
 Union had only ever topped the Oberliga once before, during the 1967/68 campaign.

 Their route to the top in the '70s was as arduous as it was to become the country's pacesetters in 2022/23.